Mayank-Prakash-Sharma18/math-english/content/arithmetic-beginner/time-speed-distance/_index.md

 ---
 # Course title, summary, and position.
-linktitle: Introduction to Time and Work
+linktitle: Introduction to Time, Speed and Distance
-summary: In this module we will learn about the basic concepts of Time and Work.
+summary: In this module we will learn about the basic concepts of Time, Speed and Distance.
-weight: 18
+weight: 15

 # Page metadata.
 title: Overview
-date: "2021-02-09T00:00:00Z"
+date: "2021-02-12T00:00:00Z"
-lastmod: "2021-02-09T00:00:00Z"
+lastmod: "2021-02-12T00:00:00Z"
 draft: false  # Is this a draft? true/false
 toc: true  # Show table of contents? true/false
 type: docs  # Do not modify.